 Thermal performance and power consumption are also in line with what I’d expect from a 30-series monster truck GPU.
 During testing I found the RTX 3070 FE floated at a peak temperature of around 76 degrees while stress testing it in Time Spy Extreme.
 System power draw peaked at 324W during the same test, reflecting its lower TDP, making it a solid upgrade for people that don’t have a super high capacity PSU in their rig.

-Should I buy the Nvidia GeForce RTX 3070?
+You should buy the Nvidia GeForce RTX 3070 if…

 - You want a 1440p performance

 The Nvidia GeForce RTX 3070 is our top recommended graphics card for those who want to engage in 1440p gaming.
 It saw a plus 100fps performance for the majority of games we tested when set to a Quad HD resolution.

 - You want to make use of ray tracing

 Nvidia still has a big advantage over AMD for the light-rendering technology, with a more efficient performance especially when paired with DLSS.